 We present you our CRM management method to boost your productivity and stay organized.

 First of all, it is essential to identify the type of contact you are talking to.
 We explain the different types that you can find in your CRM, from lead, to becoming a customer!

 Being a lead is the first step in the sales process.
 For example, you can gain leads via a subscription to your newsletter, an account creation, or by downloading an online resource like a white paper.
 It is considered that the lead may eventually be interested in your product or service, but you do not yet know their intentions and needs.

 The MQL is slightly more motivated than the basic lead because he has made new interactions since his first visit.
 They may have opened one of your emails/newsletters or downloaded a new document from your site.
 He has therefore a renewed interest in your product.

 A SQL is a lead that has shown a concrete interest in your product, for example via a request for information with your chatbot or a pricing/quotation request.
 This one is even closer to buying, you just have to convince him to buy your product.

 What is a prospect?

 More motivated and involved than the lead, the prospect has a real potential to buy as long as he has interacted several times with your company.
-For example, a conversation initiated by email in which the lead expresses his needs and budget.
-To transform your lead into a prospect, we recommend using lead nurturing and taking care of your communication to make your lead react and start concrete interactions with him/her such as a phone call or an email conversation.
+For example, a conversation initiated by email in which the lead expresses their needs and budget.
+To transform your lead into a prospect, we recommend using lead nurturing and taking care of your communication to make your lead react and start concrete interactions with them such as a phone call or an email conversation.

 What is a client ?